kaizen42u/ESP32S3-CAR/README.md

 ## Remote Github Page

-For more information about the remote implementation, please visit the [remote github page](https://github.com/kaizen42u/ESP32S3-REMOTE)
+For more information about the remote implementation, please visit the [remote controller github page](https://github.com/kaizen42u/ESP32S3-REMOTE)